 Gap years might conjure up images of bright young things having activity-filled gap year fun and whizzing off round the world, and potential travellers past university age might not even consider a gap year for fear that they have, quite literally, missed the boat.
 But the notion that gap years are only for a certain age group is a gap year myth that needs to be bust wide open: The reality is, gap years are for grown ups too and age is no barrier to gap year greatness!

-There is absolutely no age limit to enjoying the benefits of a gap year, so don't deny yourself just because you think your gap year window has closed.
-Don't hold back; it's time to fling open the windows and let the travelling breeze take you where it will!
+Don't hold back on a gap year; it's time to fling open the windows and let the travelling breeze take you where it will!
 If you think about it, it makes perfect sense saving up your gap travel until later on in your life and career; you have more money saved up, better earning potential, more freedom and greater maturity than you would have had when you were in your teens and early twenties.
-Gap years aren’t just for school and university leavers, and there are many varied reasons for taking a gap year throughout your life.
+Gap years aren't just for school and university leavers, and there are many varied reasons for taking a gap year throughout your life.
 If you never got the opportunity to travel when you were younger, then all is not lost!

 One concern that often puts people off taking a gap year is the word 'year'!
 These days, the year part of gap year is somewhat misleading, as most people take a shorter period of time to discover gap travel, which can be a few months long or as little as a two week break.
 Everyone needs a holiday, and the chances are if you work you'll take a two week holiday at some point in your year, so why not turn it into a 'little gap' and do something more adventurous with your holiday allowance?